Curbside Cart & Blue Bin Accepted Recyclables

 - Place all recyclables loose in your recycling cart; excludes small paper or paper shreds (place into a clear or clear-colour bag only).

-Accepted: Detergent bottles, rigid food containers, beverage bottles and jugs, etc.
+Accepted: Clean detergent bottles, rigid food containers (sour cream, ketchup bottles), beverage bottles and jugs, etc.

-Not Accepted: Black/dark coloured plastics, Styrofoam, plastic stretch film/wrap, plastics, small plastics (4x6cm) bottle caps, etc.
+Not Accepted: Black/near black coloured plastics, Styrofoam, plastic stretch film/wrap, plastics, small plastics (4x6cm) bottle caps, agricultural chemical containers, etc.

 - All plastics must have the recycle symbol ♻ and a number inside from #1 to #7; plastics cannot be accepted with just a ♻.